 This operation is performed by ‘Keyhole Surgery’.

 After surgery almost all patients with this problem will have a very substantial improvement in their swallowing symptoms.
 This happens very quickly after the operation.
-Swallowing of food may not return completely to “normal” but the types of food which can be eaten, the time it takes to eat and the ease with which food can be eaten are all much better.
+Swallowing of food may not return completely to “normal” but food types, the time it takes to eat and the ease with which food can be eaten will all improve.